doctor1424/FD_Final/README.md

 5. You should include a button and an input form that allows the user to search for another string[ and triggers the same php script again.

-### Known Issues:
-Within the **writeActors.php**, currently when accessing the sakila database it acesses a list of **actors, the number of films appeared in, and the title of each film**.
-When putting the actors names into an array were get unique name values but this takes out actors with the same first and last names but different actorID numbers.
-Working on fix.